Underrepresented students experience life as a veterinary student through InclusiveVT program

-A group of undergraduate students from around the country now have a better understanding of what it takes to become a veterinarian thanks to a program at the Virginia-Maryland College of Veterinary Medicine at Virginia Tech.
+Twenty-two undergraduate students from around the country now have a better understanding of what it takes to become a veterinarian after spending a week at the Virginia-Maryland College of Veterinary Medicine at Virginia Tech.

-The second annual VetTRAC Summer Program offered a week of hands-on experiences, lectures, and tours for students from underrepresented populations interested in veterinary medicine.
-Nine students participated in this year’s program, which is one of three initiatives developed by the veterinary college as part of InclusiveVT, Virginia Tech’s approach to diversity and inclusion.
+The third annual VetTRAC Summer Program offered hands-on experiences, lectures, and tours for students interested in veterinary medicine.
+Drawing record attendance this year, the program is one of three initiatives developed by the veterinary college for InclusiveVT, Virginia Tech’s approach to diversity and inclusion.

-Participants stayed in a Virginia Tech residence hall during the week-long camp and had a chance to experience life at the university and in Blacksburg.
+Throughout the week, participants stayed in a Virginia Tech residence hall and had a chance to experience life at the university and in Blacksburg.